-- i.
-Non-Standard Treatment - Parkette #2 shall have housing fronting onto the park to create an attractive architectural edge without rear lotting.
-This is a unique interface that animates the edge of the park, enhancing safety and reducing vandalism through increased 'eyes on the park'. - ii.
-Standard Treatment - Provides active and passive recreation opportunities at the local residential or mixed neighbourhood level. - Parkettes shall be planned and designed as the central part of each neighbourhood. - As a neighbourhood focal feature, parkettes are sited with frontages on a minimum of 2, but up to 4 public streets to promote views. - Parkettes have been located separate from school blocks in order to provide better open space distribution for the community and to prevent over-use of the park facilities. - Key features of the Parkette should be sited to terminate view corridors.
-The design of hard and soft landscape elements and features, including points of entry, should be consistent with neighbourhood themes (surrounding houses and other open space components). - Planting (trees, shrubs, grasses) shall comprise species tolerant of urban conditions with an emphasis on native species. - Informal layout with individual or cluster groupings of trees contained within lawn areas to facilitate shaded passive use. - Hard and soft landscape elements and features will be designed to identify areas of activity, circulation, entry points, seating and gathering areas. - Features to include the following - a.
-Parkette #1 junior and senior play structure, unstructured play area, minor shade structure. - b.
-Parkette #2 junior and senior play structure, unstructured play area, minor shade structure, potential future portolette installation. - c.
-Parkette #3 junior and senior play structure, unstructured play area, minor shade structure. - d.
-Parkette #4 junior and senior play structure, unstructured play area, minor shade structure, potential future portolette installation. - e.
-Parkette #5 junior and senior play structure, unstructured play area, minor shade structure, potential future portolette installation. - Proposed park features should be varied and offer different opportunities to distinguish individual parks.
+- Provides active and passive recreation opportunities at the local residential or mixed neighbourhood level. - Parkettes shall be planned and designed as the central part of each surrounding neighbourhood. - As a neighbourhood focal feature, parkettes are sited with frontages on a minimum of 2 public streets or lanes to promote views. - Parkettes have been located separate from school blocks in order to provide better open space distribution for the community and to prevent over-use of the park facilities. - Key features of the Parkette should be sited to terminate view corridors.
+The design of hard and soft landscape elements and features, including points of entry, should be consistent with neighbourhood themes (surrounding houses and other open space components). - Playgrounds should be designed as a major focal element for the park. - Ensure a unique character or play experience is established for each park through park theming and a multitude of play equipment types.
+Avoid repetition of play equipment types and layout amongst different parks. - Junior and senior play equipment shall not be separated by asphalt pathways in order to avoid play surface material (wood chip, sand) from migrating onto the walkway. - The extent of asphalt pathways within the park should be minimized and unnecessary duplication with other walkways or sidewalks should be avoided. - Provide reasonably level and functional open play areas for passive recreation use. - Planting (trees, shrubs, grasses) shall comprise species tolerant of urban conditions with an emphasis on native species. - Provide transitional planting within parks that interface with the NHS, utilizing a planting palette that is consistent with the existing or proposed plant material found within the natural feature. - Tree planting shall reflect an informal layout with cluster groupings of trees contained within lawn areas to facilitate shaded passive use. - Hard and soft landscape elements and features will be designed to identify areas of activity, circulation, entry points, seating and gathering areas. - Features to include the following - a.
+Parkette #1 junior and senior play structure, unstructured play area, minor shade structure.

+b.
+Parkette #2 - junior and senior play structure, unstructured play area, minor shade structure, potential future portolette installation.

+c.
+Parkette #3 - junior and senior play structure, unstructured play area, minor shade structure.d.
+Parkette #4 - junior and senior play structure, unstructured play area, minor shade structure,

-Fig. 3.3.4.3a - Parkette #1 conceptual facility fit diagram.
+Fig. 3.3.5.3a - Parkette #1 conceptual facility fit diagram (detailed design of the park will be determined at the subdivision landscape drawing review stage).